Wubbe/Leon-s-display/README.md

 - Flashed controller and display to solder yourselve. € 12,50 (ex. shipping)
 - Flashed controller and display, soldered. € 15,- (ex. shipping)
-- Flashed controller and display, soldered and assembled in a casing: € 25,- (ex. shipping)
+- Flashed controller and display, soldered and assembled in a casing: not available yet.
+I have used the proposed case in a few devices but the case could be improved.
+If I have foud the perfect case, I will offer a display, including the case.

 ## How to use it